tectonic8/MyShelf-API/MyShelf_API.md

       "course" : "CS 4820",
       "price" : "27.29",
       "condition" : "ehh",
-      "notes" : "My friend drew a thing on some of the pages."
+      "notes" : "My friend drew a thing on some of the pages.", "image" : "/images/books/algorithm_design.png"
     }

 *Response:*